github/docs/content/get-started/onboarding/getting-started-with-github-team.md

 {% data variables.product.prodname_dotcom %} sends receipts and other billing-related information to your organization's billing email.
 For more information, see "[Setting your organization's billing email](/billing/managing-your-github-billing-settings/setting-your-billing-email#setting-your-organizations-billing-email)".

 Only organization members with the *owner* or *billing manager* role can access or change billing settings for your organization.
 A billing manager is a user who manages the billing settings for your organization and does not use a paid license in your organization's subscription.
 For more information on adding a billing manager to your organization, see "[Adding a billing manager to your organization](/organizations/managing-peoples-access-to-your-organization-with-roles/adding-a-billing-manager-to-your-organization)".
-### 3. About organizations
-Organizations are shared accounts where businesses and open-source projects can collaborate across many projects at once.
-Owners and administrators can manage member access to the organization's data and projects with sophisticated security and administrative features.
-For more information on the features of organizations, see "[About organizations](/organizations/collaborating-with-groups-in-organizations/about-organizations#terms-of-service-and-data-protection-for-organizations)".

-Organization members can stay up-to-date with recent activity or keep track of issues and pull requests by visiting the organization dashboard.
-For more information, see "[About your organization dashboard](/organizations/collaborating-with-groups-in-organizations/about-your-organization-dashboard)".

 ## Part 2: Adding members and setting up teams
 After creating your organization, you can invite members and set permissions and roles.
 You can also create different levels of teams and set customized levels of permissions for your organization's repositories, project boards, and apps.

 ### 1. Managing members of your organization
 You can invite anyone to be a member of your organization, as long as they have a personal account on GitHub.
 You can also remove members and reinstate former members.
 For more information, see "[Managing membership in your organization](/organizations/managing-membership-in-your-organization)."

+Organization members can stay up-to-date with recent activity or keep track of issues and pull requests by visiting the organization dashboard.
+For more information, see "[About your organization dashboard](/organizations/collaborating-with-groups-in-organizations/about-your-organization-dashboard)".
 ### 2. Organization permissions and roles
 Each person in your organization has a role that defines their level of access to the organization.
 The member role is the default, and you can assign owner and billing manager roles as well as "team maintainer" permissions.
 For more information, see "[Permission levels for an organization](/organizations/managing-peoples-access-to-your-organization-with-roles/permission-levels-for-an-organization)."

 ### 3. About and creating teams
 Teams are groups of organization members that you can create to reflect your company or group's structure with cascading access permissions and mentions.
-Organization members can send notifications to a team or request reviews.
+Organization members can send notifications to a team or request reviews, and teams can be visible or secret.
 For more information, see "[About teams](/organizations/organizing-members-into-teams/about-teams)."

 You can create independent teams or have multiple levels of nested teams to reflect your group or company's hierarchy.
 For more information, see "[Creating a team](/organizations/organizing-members-into-teams/creating-a-team)."